eymay/Embedded-Image-Processing/README.md

 ## Processor Thread

-The processor thread maps the raw pixels in the frame buffer to a lower resolution in order to drive the electrodes.
+The processor thread maps the raw pixels in the frame buffer to a lower resolution.
 Then, it does the task of writing the current pixel values to the processed buffer.
 The lowest resolution image that can be captured with the camera model OV7670 is 176x144 and contains 25344 pixels.
 Pixels in the raw image were divided into groups of 16 (4x4) and this value was reduced to a single pixel by averaging the values of 16 pixels.
 Therefore, the number of pixels has been reduced from 25344 to 1584.
-Thus, it is aimed to create a 44x36 image in the brain by stimulating 1584 electrodes.
-If the number of electrodes is desired to be reduced further in the later stages of the project, the reduction amount in this thread can be rearranged.
+The reduction amount in this thread can be rearranged.

 Semaphore was used to manage the processed buffer between Processor Thread and Sender Thread.
 In MBED terms, processor thread releases the